rolifshitz/Intro-to-Computer-Science/README.md

 To run an assignment, simply go into the assignment folder and run the `InputDriver.py` script.
 This will jump start the program corresponding to this assignment.

 Before running `Assignment 1/InputDriver.py`, please install the *NLTK* package using the instructions found [here](https://www.nltk.org/install.html).
 It is recommended, although not necessary, to use an Anaconda Environment.
 Installation instructions for Anaconda can be found [here](https://docs.anaconda.com/anaconda/install/index.html), and instructions for creation of a new environment can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).

+For Assignment 3, the menu will prompt you to enter the name of a 'subscriber' to the music recommendation system.
+The names of subscribers can be found in `Assignment 3/SubscriberRatings.py` (disclaimer: this is all artificial information that the professors created for the purpose of this assignment).